home-assistant/home-assistant.io/source/_components/rflink.markdown

 [RFLink Switches](https://www.home-assistant.io/components/switch.rflink/) and [RFLink Binary Sensors](https://www.home-assistant.io/components/binary_sensor.rflink/) cannot be added automatically.

-The RFLink component does not know the difference between a binary sensor, aswitch and a light.
+The RFLink component does not know the difference between a binary sensor, a switch and a light.
 Therefore all switchable devices are automatically added as light by default.
 However, once the ID of a switch is known, it can be used to configure it as a switch or a binary sensor type in Home Assistant, for example, to add it to a different group, hide it or configure a nice name.

 ### {% linkable_title Ignoring devices %}